A-Novokshanov/MAS-Undefined/README.md

-# Rate my App app!
+# Cryptocurrency Price Tracker App!

 This is the first programming assignment for CS-4261-A.
-The team that worked on this is Andrew Novokshanov and Duy Nguyen.
+The team that worked on this project was Andrew Novokshanov and Duy Nguyen.

 ## What the app does: